hyperledger-labs/private-data-objects/docker/README.md

 <!--- xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx --->
 ## Pattern: Local Development in a Container ##

-** NOTE: The examples below are run in the foreground.
-To run these examples in the background add the `--detach` switch to the `docker run` commands.

 ### PDO Services ###

 To set up an environment where interactive development can take place